ForestAdmin/public-components-library/README.md

-# public-smart-components
+# public-components-library
-A list of Smart Components usable in your workspaces
+A list of Custom Components usable in your workspaces